Submit Your Data to the CCRCN Data Clearinghouse

 Why submit data to the CCRCN?

 1. It will increase the likelihood that your data will be included in future syntheses.
 This means more citations, more collaborations, and more publicity of your work.
+We can also advertise your data to the community through the Coastal Carbon Atlas.

 3. Our data clearinghouse is targeted to the coastal carbon community and receptive to feedback.
 Because our focus is specialized, as opposed to a more general data repository, our vocabulary and structure is catered to those engaged in coastal carbon science, and we have the capability to quickly respond to new developments and recommendations through our version-controlled data structure.